(This article contains affiliate links)

 Did I have the life skills to help someone improve (what is for Europeans) an essential life skill?

-Perhaps it’s because there’s so much demand.
+Perhaps it’s because there’s so much demand for high-level English amongst Poles.

 Curious what the salary is for teaching English abroad?
 Or what the average salary is in Poland?
 Well knowing how Victorian teachers are paid, I’m probably earning the same amount as them!